stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/GPIO/JTAG_Remap/readme.txt

   - GPIO/JTAG_Remap/stm32f10x_it.c       Interrupt handlers
   - GPIO/JTAG_Remap/stm32f10x_it.h       Header for stm32f10x_it.c
   - GPIO/JTAG_Remap/main.c               Main program
+  - GPIO/JTAG_Remap/system_stm32f10x.c   STM32F10x system source file

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density, XL-Density, Medium-Density Value line, Low-Density and Low-Density Value line Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density, High-Density Value line, Medium-Density, XL-Density, Medium-Density Value line, Low-Density and Low-Density Value line Devices.

-  - This example has been tested with STMicroelectronics STM32100B-EVAL (Medium-Density Value line), STM3210C-EVAL (Connectivity line), STM3210E-EVAL (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM32100E-EVAL (High-Density Value line), STM32100B-EVAL (Medium-Density Value line), STM3210C-EVAL (Connectivity line), STM3210E-EVAL (High-Density and XL-Density) and STM3210B-EVAL (Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
     To select the STMicroelectronics evaluation board used to run the example, uncomment the corresponding line in stm32_eval.h file (under Utilities\STM32_EVAL)

+  - STM32100E-EVAL Set-up
+    - Connect five leds to pins PA.13, PA.14, PA.15, PB.03 and PB.04.
+    - Use the Key push-button connected to pin PG.08 (EXTI Line8).
+    - Use LD1 and LD2 connected respectively to PF.06 and PF.07

   - STM32100B-EVAL Set-up
     - Connect five leds to pins PA.13, PA.14, PA.15, PB.03 and PB.04.
     - Use the Key push-button connected to pin PB.09 (EXTI Line9).